Substance Abuse Treatment Options for Addiction Treatment

 - Impaired Professionals Program

-Our seamless continuum of care addresses every stage of the substance abuse recovery process.
-From detox all the way through to outpatient care, individuals are provided with the highest quality medical treatment, support, resources and life skills to effectively overcome their addiction and get back to their careers and family.
+Our care addresses many stages of the substance abuse recovery process.
+Individuals are provided with the highest quality medical treatment, support, resources and life skills to effectively overcome their addiction and get back to their careers and family.

 Substance Abuse Treatment Plans at PSI